jmaalouf23/gnn/README.md

 ### Multi GPU Training

-MultiGPU training is built in and run with PyTorch's DistributedDataParallel module.
+When passed the `--distributed` flag MultiGPU training is used in and run with PyTorch's DistributedDataParallel module.
 Code automatically detects number of nodes and GPUs allocated to the job and splits up training accordingly.
 This can usually be specified by the appropriate `#SBATCH` command if running on a server with slurm.

 ### Hyperparameter Tuning